cornerstone-consulting/INFIODocs/infio-docs.md

 - **Assess large-scale heterogeneous database & .NET application migrations**: Enable a single-pane-of-glass view for large-scale database workload migration assessments.
 - **Provide prebuilt automation and reporting**: Utilize role-based access via a single web interface designed specifically for migration assessments.
+- **Migrate heterogeneous databases at scale**: Simplify and automate the movement of data from SQL Server to Babelfish for Aurora PostgreSQL with built-in replication setup and monitoring.

 ---